 Duration 40 minutes Required Examples of labelled drinks or printed images of labelled drinks.
 Pen and flip chart.
 Learning outcomes Understand that drinks can contain a lot of different ingredients, including sugar and caffeine.
 Understand that some drinks are healthier than others.
 Preparation Bring in examples of different drinks to include energy drinks, fruit juices, squashes, water, sugary fizzy drinks and sugar-free fizzy drinks.
 Alternatively print images of a range of drinks to use to the prompt the conversation.
-Instructions Getting the conversation started: Ask the group if they know how much fluid they should drink every day.
+Instructions Ask the group if they know how much fluid they should drink every day.
 The European Food Safety Authority recommends that women should drink about 1.6 litres of fluid and men should drink about 2.0 litres of fluid per day.
 That's about eight 200ml glasses for a woman and ten 200ml glasses for a man.
 Alcohol does not count as part of your fluid intake.
 Ask the group what they drink in an average day.
 Ask what their favourite drinks are and why they like them.
 Do certain drinks affect their mood or energy levels.
 Write the answers up on the flip chart.
 Ask do they know how many ingredients there are in some drinks - use the packs or images of drinks to prompt this discussion.

-• How do they think the ingredients affect their mood and energy levels?
+Once they have looked at the packs, ask if they are surprised at the number of ingredients and different types.
+How do they think the ingredients affect their mood and energy levels?
+What drink contains the most amount of sugar?
+Ask if drinking that amount of sugar is healthy, exploring the impact too much sugar has on dental and weight.
+Ask them to talk about energy drinks.
+Do they know energy drinks can make people dependant on caffeine which can then show signs of withdrawal when not drinking contain a lot of sugar, which can cause weight gain and tooth decay.